Castellan: Castellany

 A castellany, or castellania, is a term denoting a district administered by a castellan.
 Castellanies appeared during the Middle Ages and in most current states are now replaced by a more modern type of county subdivision.
 The word is derived from castle and literally means the extent of land and jurisdiction attached to a given castle.

 There are equivalent, often cognate, terms in other languages.
-Examples of French châtelainies include the castellanies of Ivry-la-Bataille, Nonancourt, Pacy-sur-Eure, Vernon and Gaillon, all in Normandy, which under in the treaty of Issoudun of 1195, after a war with king Richard I of England, were acquired for the French crown by Philip Augustus.
+Examples of French châtelainies include the castellanies of Ivry-la-Bataille, Nonancourt, Pacy-sur-Eure, Vernon and Gaillon, all in Normandy, which under in the treaty of Issoudun of 1195, after a war with King Richard I of England, were acquired for the French crown by Philip Augustus.

 Examples of castellanies in Poland include: Łęczyca and Sieradz (both duchies at one time), Spycimierz, Rozprza, Wolbórz now in the Lodz Voivodeship, and Wojnicz now in the Lesser Poland Voivodeship or Otmuchów in Silesia.

 National differences

 France

 In France, castellans (known in French as châtelains) who governed castellanies without a resident count, acquired considerable powers such that the position became hereditary.
 By the tenth century, the fragmentation of power had become so widespread that in Mâcon, for instance, where the castellany was the basic unit of governance, there was no effective administrative level above it, so that the counts of Mâcon were largely ignored by their subordinate castellans from about 980 to 1030.
-In the 12th century châtelains had become "lords" in their own right and were able to expand their territories to include weaker castellanies.
-Thus the castellan of Beaujeu was able to take over lands in Lyons, or the castellan of Uxelles annexed first Briançon, then Sennecey-le-Grand and finally l'Épervière.
+In the 12th century, châtelains had become "lords" in their own right and were able to expand their territories to include weaker castellanies.
+Thus the castellan of Beaujeu was able to take over lands in Lyon, or the castellan of Uxelles annexed first Briançon, then Sennecey-le-Grand and finally l'Épervière.

 In other areas, castellans did not manage to rise to noble status and remained the local officer of a noble.
 During the Ancien Régime, castellans were heads of local royal administration, and their power was further delegated to their lieutenants.

 All remaining lordships and local royal administrators were suppressed during the French Revolution.
 During the 19th and 20th centuries, châtelain was used to describe the owner of a castle or manor house, in many cases a figure of authority in his parish, akin to the English squire.